EZePiZy/RISC-V-CPU/programs/README.md

 - Loop 8 times using a temporary register (`t0`)
 - Each iteration shift `a0` left by 1 and add 1
+- Call the `wait_second` subroutine which as the name implies loops indefinitely while the first bit of the `t6` register is not 1.
+The bit is selected with an `andi` instruction.

 #### 3. Random delay